What Is Virtual Design for Buildings?

 Pros

-- Powerful collaboration features with Autodesk Construction Cloud
+- Robust cloud collaboration and document control via Autodesk Construction Cloud

 Cons